Particular/ServiceControl/docs/testing-scenarios.md

 - [ ] Audits
    - [ ] Generate messages e.g. `send 1 10` and check if these are accessible in ServiceInsight
    - [ ] Generate message messages with non-trivial content using `send-fulltext 1 10`.
 Open ServiceInsight and check if a message can be found in the search box using one of the strings from the `LongString` property
-   - [ ] Generate messages using `fanout` and check in the [Sequece Diagram] view in ServiceInsight that the graph is properly visualized
+   - [ ] Generate messages using `fanout` and check in the [Sequence Diagram] view in ServiceInsight that the graph is properly visualized
 - [ ] Saga Auditing
    - [ ] Generate messages using `saga-audits 1` and check in the [Saga] view in ServieInsight that the graph is properly visualized
 - [ ] Integration Events